The Bible Calls Us to Love Immigrants

 But Judah did not repent, so God sent her into exile.

-Emigration Today.
+Immigration Today.

 Now we can ask, how does immigration today compare with immigration in Israel?
 What Biblical principles apply to our situation?